Walgreens The Thread

 Can you take cold medicine while breastfeeding?

-Most cold medicines are considered safe to take while breastfeeding, but they may dry up your milk supply somewhat.
-If you need to take over-the-counter or prescription medicine, it's important to call your child's pediatrician and review the medications to ensure their safety.
+Most over-the-counter cold medicines are considered safe to take while breastfeeding, but they may dry up your milk supply somewhat.
+If you need to take over-the-counter or prescription medicine, it's important to review all medications with your healthcare provider, to ensure their safety.

 Can you take ibuprofen while breastfeeding?

-It’s generally considered safe to take ibuprofen and acetaminophen while breastfeeding, but you should avoid aspirin.
+It’s generally considered safe to take ibuprofen and acetaminophen while breastfeeding.

 Is breastfeeding while on birth control safe?

-It’s generally safe for most women to take hormonal birth control (pills, the shot or implants) while breastfeeding, although this should be avoided in the first three weeks after giving birth.
+It’s generally safe for most women to take hormonal birth control (pills, the shot or implants) while breastfeeding, but you may be advised to wait until three to six weeks after giving birth to make sure your milk supply is established.

 Can you get pregnant while breastfeeding?

 Yes, you can get pregnant while breastfeeding.
 Although breastfeeding does prevent ovulation in some women, it is not a reliable form of birth control, and women can and do get pregnant while breastfeeding.
-Make sure you are using some form of contraception while breastfeeding if you don’t intend to get pregnant.
+Make sure you are using some form of contraception while breastfeeding if you want to prevent pregnancy.

 While it can present many challenges, breastfeeding can offer a number of benefits to both mom and baby.
 Consult with your healthcare provider or a lactation consultant if you have any questions or concerns during the process.